Why do you call the activities ‘work’?

 Born in Chiaravalle, Italy in 1870, Maria Montessori became, in 1896, the first woman to graduate in medicine from the University of Rome.
 After graduating, her first work as a doctor involved research with the Psychiatric Clinic at the University and this brought her into contact with children who were physically and intellectually disabled.
 Dr Montessori was quick to realise that their needs were as much educational as they were medical and from here developed her interest in education.

-She furthered her study in the areas of philosophy, psychology and anthropology, and became a professor of anthropology at the University before directing her attention more fully towards the education of children.
+She furthered her study in the areas of philosophy, psychology and anthropology, and became a professor of anthropology at the University before directing her attention more fully towards the education of all children.
 This then became her lifelong work.
 Maria Montessori worked with children of diverse social and cultural backgrounds.
 She developed her educational ideas through close observation and experimentation as well as freely using ideas from contemporary education.
 By 1909, she had become a public figure, spending her time lecturing, writing, travelling and establishing schools and training centres.
 She died on 6 May 1952, aged 81, leaving a legacy of education that is carried on in thousands of schools around the globe.

 How does any work get done if the children are left to their own devices?
 Isn’t it chaotic?